riaagrawal-au/auto-annotated-portfolio/content/pages/projects/project-two.md

       "you are funny when you're high",
       "you're my boyfriend",
       "you have a list of the meds i need :)",
-      "you care about me so much and make me feel so loved and cared for" "you're you -- and I wouldn't change a single thing about you ];
+      "you care about me so much and make me feel so loved and cared for", "you're you -- and I wouldn't change a single thing about you" ];

     const reasonEl = document.getElementById("love-reason");
     const btn = document.getElementById("love-next");
     if (!reasonEl || !btn) return;

-    let idx = 0;
+    // Start at a random position on page load let idx = Math.floor(Math.random() * REASONS.length);

     // Update display
     function render() {
       reasonEl.textContent = REASONS[idx];
     }

     // Advance through reasons sequentially
     btn.addEventListener("click", () => {
       idx++;
       if (idx >= REASONS.length) idx = 0; // loop back to first
       render();
     });

     // Bonus: click the text itself to go next (mobile-friendly) reasonEl.addEventListener("click", () => btn.click());

-    // Initial display
+    // Initial display with random starting point render();
-    render();
   })();
 </script>